The defining thing about my life is my Christian faith. It shapes all that I do.

 Webcraftsman is not just my Twitter moniker.
 It describes me to a “t.”
 I put my heart and soul into every design I code.
 My craftsmanship is embodied in my style, dedication, and attention to detail.

-I am a HTML/CSS expert with a passion for turning design concepts into engaging dynamic sites with super clean, thoughtful semantic markup.
+I am a front-end expert with a passion for turning design concepts into engaging dynamic sites with super clean semantic markup.

 I have a passion for the Web and love to keep up with the latest trends and techniques.
 I continually take action to learn and apply new things through books, blogs, podcasts, and conferences.